caiguanhao/certutils/README.md

 - docker
 - docker pull certbot/certbot:v1.10.0

 Note: You may be [rate-limited](https://letsencrypt.org/docs/rate-limits/) if you are going to make many certs with the same IP address.

+If your have applied too many certs using the same account, then your account might be blocked.
+You can use `--email` option to use new account.

+To check for errors, run `docker logs` on the newly created container.

 ## Usage